Mini Wheat State Tour

 The Hall Center's Mini Wheat State Tour gives faculty and staff a chance to learn about the people, geography, and history of the region to which they have moved for work.
 It provides new and seasoned faculty and staff an opportunity to learn more about (1) the communities from which many of their students come; (2) their colleagues in other disciplines across campus; (3) opportunities for research and outreach collaborations, both on campus and off.
 The trip also enables folks in other parts of the state and region to understand KU faculty are invested in them.

-In November 2023, the Hall Center's Mini Wheat State Tour took a group of faculty and staff west, on an overnight exploration of Lucas, Wilson, and Nicodemus, Kansas.
-This year, we’re heading east for a one-day trip!
+In October 2024, the Hall Center's Mini Wheat State Tour took a group of faculty and staff to our neighbors in Kansas City.
+This year, we’re heading north to historic Atchison!

-If you are interested in participating, please contact Hall Center Director Giselle Anatol (ganatol@ku.edu) with your name, department/unit, and email address at your earliest convenience (before 5 pm on Friday, Oct.
-11, 2024.
+If you are interested in participating, please contact Hall Center Director Giselle Anatol (ganatol@ku.edu) with your name, department/unit, and email address at your earliest convenience.

 Tour Origins